Chucky Pancamo: Character overview

+"Prisoner #97P468: Charles Pancamo, a.k.a.
+"Chucky the Enforcer."
+Convicted June 4, 1997.
+Sentence: 35 years, up for parole in 15."

-Nicknamed, 'The Enforcer', Pancamo is introduced in the show's second season.
+Pancamo is introduced in the show's second season.
 His grandfather worked for Al Capone in the 1920's and was given a medallion by Capone that he used when betting, later bestowed on Pancamo.
 He is fluent in Italian and English.
 He is from Little Italy, Manhattan, a Sicilian-American mobster serving time for tying a woman in a body bag and throwing her into the ocean.
 Unlike other prisoners with flashbacks showing their crimes, it's not mentioned what crime he was convicted of (presumably some degree of murder), nor is any context given for why he committed the crime.
 Extremely strong and physically imposing, he is primarily the muscle of the Wiseguys until he is later asked to take over by Antonio Nappa.
 Pancamo runs the gambling and drug businesses in Oz.
 He is generally regarded as one of the most feared and respected inmates, but makes several mistakes as a leader of the Sicilians.
 He is shown to be less cunning than other gang leaders such as Morales and Adebisi, however, unlike Morales and Adebisi, Pancamo usually finds a way to come out of each situation on top and is the only leader in Oz to survive the entire duration of the show.